 10.2.1 Reduce the need to travel

 Where available we should choose to use local amenities and services and support them so that they remain part of our communities.
-We can also make use of the internet to work flexibly to avoid regular commuting, and to access digital services.
+We can also make use of the internet to work flexibly to avoid regular commuting, and to access more services digitally.

-We must also plan our settlements so that they provide and sustain local employment, amenities and services.
-Creating thriving and more self-reliant rural communities through mixed-use development is important to address the causes of travel to create ’20-minute neighbourhoods’.
+We must also plan our settlements so that they sustain local employment and services and create ’20-minute neighbourhoods’.
 This is discussed further in Section 6 – Cross Cutting Themes and Issues.

 10.2.2 Shift to sustainable transport options

-If we just substituted existing vehicles with electric and hydrogen alternatives and maintained our current behaviours, we would miss a once-in-a-generational opportunity to achieve the health and wellbeing benefits and transformational changes to our town and city centres that an increased use of active and public transport could bring.
-By making it easier and more attractive for everybody to use sustainable transport we will we be more active, which will help address the obesity crisis, and air quality will be improved, helping reduce rates of respiratory and cardiovascular disease.3
+If we just substitute existing vehicles with electric and hydrogen alternatives and maintain our current behaviours, we will miss important opportunities to achieve the health and wellbeing benefits and transformational changes to our town and city centres that an increased use of active and public transport can bring.

 10.2.3 Use technology to reduce emissions from vehicles